alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 With 79 features, it would be helpful to explore **which features are most relevant** when determining the price.
 An easy way to do this is to look at the correlation of each variable with `SalePrice`.

-The correlations of the 4 chosen continuous features are as follows:
+The correlation of the 4 chosen continuous features is as follows:

 - Overall Quality (1-10, where 10 is excellent): Correlation = 0.791
 - Ground Floor Area (square feet): Correlation = 0.709